-His life story gave him more credibility with students, said Michael Tubinis, the Rindge guidance counselor who supervised Sparks during his internship.
+His life story gave him more credibility with students says Michael Tubinis, the Rindge guidance counselor who supervised Sparks during his internship.

 “He is quite honest about how he got to where he was.
 It gave him an immediate ability to bond with the students,” Tubinis says.

-During the internship, Sparks had a caseload of 30 students and also co-lead a group of struggling junior boys with Tubinis.
-He called parents and worked with teachers, always displaying the positivity and energy needed for the job, says his supervisor.
+During the internship, Sparks had a caseload of 30 students and also co-led a group of struggling junior boys with Tubinis.
+He called parents and worked with teachers, always displaying the positivity and energy needed for the job.